cdktf/cdktf-provider-ionoscloud/docs/dataIonoscloudS3Key.java.md

 ---

-##### `id`<sup>Required</sup> <a name="id" id="@cdktf/provider-ionoscloud.dataIonoscloudS3Key.DataIonoscloudS3Key.Initializer.parameter.id"></a>
+##### `userId`<sup>Required</sup> <a name="userId" id="@cdktf/provider-ionoscloud.dataIonoscloudS3Key.DataIonoscloudS3Key.Initializer.parameter.userId"></a>

 - *Type:* java.lang.String

+The ID of the user that owns the key.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.3/docs/data-sources/s3_key#user_id DataIonoscloudS3Key#user_id}

+---

+##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-ionoscloud.dataIonoscloudS3Key.DataIonoscloudS3Key.Initializer.parameter.id"></a>

+- *Type:* java.lang.String

 Id of the key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.2/docs/data-sources/s3_key#id DataIonoscloudS3Key#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.3/docs/data-sources/s3_key#id DataIonoscloudS3Key#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `userId`<sup>Required</sup> <a name="userId" id="@cdktf/provider-ionoscloud.dataIonoscloudS3Key.DataIonoscloudS3Key.Initializer.parameter.userId"></a>

-- *Type:* java.lang.String

-The ID of the user that owns the key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.7.2/docs/data-sources/s3_key#user_id DataIonoscloudS3Key#user_id}

 ---